 The crypto ecosystem is huge, varied, and constantly expanding.
 But no matter who you are, or what you’re into, one thing unites us all: the question of crypto tax.

 Understanding the taxing of your crypto is a complicated process, but luckily, there’s an app specialized in doing the hard part for you.
 Our partner, ZenLedger, is the leading crypto tax management (US), accounting, and blockchain analytics software.
 Its innovative platform helps you not only manage your asset portfolio and track your gains, but also calculate your taxes and generate your crypto tax reports.

 In this short series on Crypto Tax, they’ll be answering some of your most common questions relating to your own crypto portfolio, and what to expect when it comes to the US tax season.

 Taxes and crypto

 Beyond the headlines and the technology itself, crypto is an asset, with inherent value.
-This means that whatever crypto you hold in your portfolio needs to be taken into account as part of your annual tax calculation.
+This means that you need to take into account whatever crypto you hold in your portfolio as part of your annual tax calculation.

 New game, new rules